Bharathh-Raj/bloc_ease/README.md

 By default, only the `successBuilder` needs to be provided; all other states are managed by default with `BlocEaseStateWidgetProvider`.

-> **Note:** If any state is a `FailedState`, an error widget is displayed.
+> **Note:** If any state is a `FailureState`, an error widget is displayed.
 If any state is an `InitialState`, the initial widget is shown.
 If any state is a `LoadingState`, the loading widget is rendered.
-Only if all states are `SucceedState`, the success widget is displayed.
+Only if all states are `SuccessState`, the success widget is displayed.

 ```dart
 class SomeWidget extends StatelessWidget {